franciscolinan/RedditBot/README.md

 ## Features

-- Automated posting of content on Reddit.
+- Automated posting of content on Reddit
-- Antifingerprint techniques to avoid detection and improve longevity.
+- Antifingerprint techniques to avoid detection and improve longevity
-- Intelligent scheduling of posts to appear organic and minimize suspicion.
+- Intelligent scheduling of posts to appear organic and minimize suspicion
-- Customizable promotion strategy to suit different Reddit communities.
+- Customizable promotion strategy to suit different Reddit communities

 ## Getting Started

 ### Prerequisites
 To run this bot, you need the following prerequisites:

-- Python 3.
+- Python 3
+- undetected_chromedriver
-- undetected-chromedriver .
+- selenium_stealth

 ###Installation